 Has God forgotten how to be gracious?

 Has he slammed the door on his compassion?
+Psalm 77:7-9

 Second, we should grieve, mourn and lament with families who have lost sons and daughters.
-Just as the Father is grieving and mourning this loss, we too should grieve and cry over this tragedy.
-If our hearts are hardened, we should ask the Father to break them and fill them up with grace and compassion.
-If we have a gay family member, neighbor, co-worker, we need to sit with them, grieve with them, weep with them, and pray with them.
+Just as the Father is grieving and mourning this loss, we should cry over this tragedy.
+If our hearts are hardened, we should ask the Father to break them and fill them with grace and compassion.
+If we have a gay family member, neighbor, or co-worker, we need to sit with them, grieve with them, weep with them, and pray with them.
 They are hurting and probably fearful, but they are our neighbors, and Jesus has called us to love all our neighbors (Mark 12:31).

 Fourth, we should believe that our Father can get the glory and bring good out of this tragic experience.
 If he can take the ugliness of Jesus’ passion and death on the cross and bring glory to himself and salvation for humanity, then he can take the deadliest mass shooting in U.S. history and bring about redemption.
 I don’t know how and when, but I have decided to fill the gap – between tragedy and redemption – with trust.